Akpo1000/KMS-Inventory/README.md

 |-------|--------|
 |Ontario|3063212.4795|

-+ Q4 Advise the management of KMS o  what to do to increase the revenue from the bottom 10 customers The bottom 10 customers
++ Q4 Advise the management of KMS on  what to do to increase the revenue from the bottom 10 customers The bottom 10 customers
 ```sql
 SELECT TOP 10 [CUSTOMER_NAME], SUM ([SALES]) AS [TOTAL SALES]